regensa18/AdvProg2018/week_2/README.md

 print()
 ```

-Execute the program and the program should have an output like this:
+Execute the program and the program should produce an output like this:

 ```
 inisiasi sebuah instance